 More about Sustainable Sourcing.

 We also have a commitment to sustainability in the storage, processing, packaging and shipping of our sustainability sourced products.
 We are work continuously to use energy more efficiently and reduce waste of all kinds in every aspect of our operations.
 Our efforts in this area run the gamut from re-establishing a tallgrass prairie on 28 acres of our land in Norway to turning of light when we leave our offices.
 We have converted to 100% renewable energy through the Bonneville Environmental Foundation (BEF) Green Tag program.
 We were one of the first distribution centers to provide 100% carbon neutral shipping, offsetting carbon generated from shipping.
 Frontier is a member of the EPA (United States Environmental Protection Agency) Green Power Partnership Program.
 Sustainability is a consideration in every operational decision made — from building to commuting, from equipment purchases to scheduling.
-(Learn more about Bonneville Environmental Foundation and use their carbon calculator to offset your own energy use.)
+(Learn more about Bonneville Environmental Foundation.)

 More about Sustainable Operations.